 The Brokenwood Mysteries filming is pretty intense.
 Initially, each episode in the four-part series was two hours long which helps to cut down on the overall time taken to film the show but involves some long days, however, Season 7 episodes were slightly shorter at 1.5 hours.

-1. Warkworth (fictional town of Brokenwood)
+1. Warkworth (the fictional town of Brokenwood)

 Let’s kick things off with the biggie.
-Warkworth is once again used as the central town used to represent the fictional town of Brokenwood.
+Warkworth is used as the central town used to represent the fictional town of Brokenwood.
 As well as shooting many of the scenes on Warkworth high street, there will also be some familiar landmarks for anyone who has visited Warkworth, including the historic Establishment Hotel on Queen Street.

 Warkworth is located about an hour’s drive north of Auckland and is a lovely town to stop off at on your way north and beyond.
 Located just before the turnoff to the coastal destinations of Omaha, Snells Beach and Tawharanui Regional Park, there is a lovely riverside walk and some quaint shops to explore.
 Warkworth is also just a short 15-minute drive from Matakana, a great place to spend an afternoon.